LEAF Delta House Jazz Band

 The LEAF Delta House Jazz Program opens for The Preservation Hall Jazz Band at the May LEAF Festival.
 Connecting with Ben Jaffe, the band is invited to New Orleans to take a master class with the band.
 13 Youth are involved in the program.

 LEAF Klondyke Jazz Program starts in the spring in Klondyke Housing Center with teaching artist, Gary Bradley, and mentor Logan Murray.
 Meeting once a week, up to 11 youth of varying ages are involved in this pilot program funded by the Dan Lucas Memorial Fund.

-Starting in the Fall of 2011, the LEAF Jazz Program with Gary Bradley and Logan Murray relocates to Delta House and becomes LEAF Delta Jazz.
-The Delta House Life Development Corp is a non-profit after school program located on S. French Broad.
+Starting in the Fall of 2011, the LEAF Jazz Program with Gary Bradley and Logan Murray relocates to partner with Delta House and becomes LEAF Delta House Jazz.
+The Delta House Life Development of Asheville, Inc. is a non-profit after school program located on S. French Broad.
 This valuable community partnership with Delta House allows for consistent attendance and an increase in the number of classes to twice a week.
 This program also offers homework assistance and other enrichment opportunities.

 “The roots of all goodness lie in the soil of appreciation for goodness.” – Dalai Lama

 A very special thank you to all the individual donors who made it possible for our LEAF Delta House Jazz Band young musicians to go to NOLA without the burden of expenses.
 Thank you to all of our LEAF friends and family in New Orleans for opening up their city to us and thank you to Burial Brewery for partnering with us to create the special Shallow Water Kolsh in the name of Chief Shaka Zulu to benefit the LEAF Feather Fund!